 If you want to charge more you have to offer more: even by charging more you can be considered competitive if what you offer is of greater value than what the competition offers.

 With this price-setting method, the only one who can comfortably make changes is the market leader, whom others have no choice but to follow.
 And the only way to grow is to differentiate yourself from others, to create a new category where you can change the price as you like.

 It has one advantage: it’s fast.
 You can set your price by studying your competition for a couple of hours or less.
 And it puts the workload on their shoulders: if the competition has this price, it’s to be assumed that it’s the right price, that they have studied it.

 But this method has an obvious disadvantage: you’re setting prices in your SaaS company not following your pricing strategy, you’re following theirs.

 So far we have seen three methods of pricing in a SaaS company.
-In the next part, we will look at and expand on a fourth method: what the customer is willing to pay.
+In our the next post Setting your SaaS price : the right way we will look at the fourth method: what the customer is willing to pay.